kimjee8955/DH151-DataMeetsArt/GroupAssignment1.md

 </table>

 ## Overview:
 Our group's project will focus on introducing public art installations around the Los Angeles area by combining multiple datasets.
 As we did some initial research, we found that there wasn't a comprehensive resource that visualized and clearly described this information.
-Thus, we think this is an important because the map can be an illustrative guide to people who want to explore more around the city, especially given that LA is a popular travel destination.
+Thus, we think this is an important project because our mapping website can be an illustrative guide to people who want to explore more around the city, especially given that LA is a popular travel destination.

 ## Methodology: Introduce web mapping as a methodology of inquiry, and explain why this medium was chosen.
 We chose web mapping as a method because it can best show the locations of the public art.